ibm-cloud-docs/databases-for-elasticsearch/howto-migration.md

 If you've got an index called `searchguard` in your Compose deployment, you'll want to reindex it to a different name. `searchguard` is a reserved index name in {{site.data.keyword.databases-for-elasticsearch}}.

+## Migration Example

+An example migration is performed and explored in detail in [Migrate your data from Compose to Databases for Elasticsearch](https://www.ibm.com/blogs/bluemix/2019/02/a-how-to-for-migrating-elasticsearch-to-ibm-cloud-databases-for-elasticsearch/).
+The script is available in the [{{site.data.keyword.cloud_notm}} Github repository](https://github.com/IBM-Cloud/clouddatabases-migration-examples/tree/master/elasticsearch).

-## Example with step by step API calls
+### Example script with step by step API calls

 The migration example migrates a Compose deployment that has 20 indices and a total size on disk of 35GB to a {{site.data.keyword.databases-for-elasticsearch}} deployment.
 Data is still being written while the migration occurs, so the example uses multiple snapshots and restores.